Home/Fruits/Italian Prune Plum

 Health Benefits

-Rich in dietary fiber, which aids in digestion and helps prevent constipation.
+Rich in dietary fiber, Italian prune plums promote digestive health and help prevent constipation.

-High potassium content supports heart health and helps regulate blood pressure.
+The potassium content supports heart health by helping to regulate blood pressure.

 Possible Risks & Side Effects